PaulAndert/caf_cards_frontend/README.md

 ## Modify the Run configuration
 at "Additional run args" insert "--no-sound-null-safety --dart-define=IP=YOUR_IP_ADDRESS"
 -> instead of YOUR_IP_ADDRESS write your current local ip, that is needed because android studio doest work with just localhost

+## Tip for first start:
+- after entering home screen for the first time, make a move on the navbar, so that the statistics of the new user are displayed